cmdoret/cmdoret.github.io/content/just_make.md

 keywords = "Programming, Development, Automation"
 +++

-When working in a git repository, it is useful to provide recipes to automate frequent tasks, such as building, linting, formatting, testing or benchmarking.
+When working in a git repository, we often use recipes to automate frequent tasks, such as building, linting, formatting, testing or benchmarking.

 This provides a written trace of these "recipes" and a way to discover, remember and run the commands easily in the right order.

 While this can be achieved with custom shell scripts, this would be error prone and require much boilerplate code.

 Instead, there are "command runner" tools that are made for this purpose.

-## `make` is a build system
+## Make is a Build System

-The majority of projects use `make` as a "command runner", because it is well known and available on most systems.
+The majority of projects use [`make`](https://www.gnu.org/software/make/) as a "command runner", because it is well known and available on most systems.

 However, `make` was intended as a build system, not a generic command runner: its purpose is to organize the compilation of source files, and this is reflected by its features: